 If Patients, Residents or Family Members have questions regarding care that can’t be answered by the health care team, please contact the Manager of Patient/ Resident Care.
 If you continue to have concerns after your discussion with the Patient/ Resident Care Manager, you may also contact our Client Relations Coordinator at 204-831-2963 or email us at firstname.lastname@example.org.

 Communication with family and friends is essential to patient and resident well-being so please continue to:

 Send electronic letters to a patient or resident via our “Well Wishes” page.

 Protecting the health and well-being of your loved ones and staff remains one of our top priorities.
-Thank you for your cooperation and understanding as we implement visitation guidelines to ensure visits are safe and enjoyable for everyone.
+Thank you for your cooperation and understanding as we continue to revise our visitation guidelines.